Patricia Hill Burnett: Activism

+According to Katherine Turk's's 2023 history of NOW, Burnett just showed up at Friedan's apartment one day in 1969 wearing a "chinchilla hat and muff."
+That and her Midwestern Republican background immediately convinced Burnett's feminist hero that she "was exactly the sort of NOW member Friedan was looking for."

 Burnett went on to serve as the chair of NOW's international board between 1971 and 1975.
 She organized NOW's first international conference in the fall of 1972; NOW representatives from twenty-two countries attended.
 Burnett organized this conference along with Jo Ann Evansgardner, Rona Fields, and Wilma Scott Heide.
 The conference was held at Harvard Divinity School and Lesley College, in Cambridge, Massachusetts.

 Due to her involvement with women's rights movements, Burnett was put on a watch list by the Federal Bureau of Investigation and the Michigan State Police.

 In 1972, Burnett was named to the Michigan Women's Commission by then-governor William Milliken.
 She went on to serve four terms on the commission, including two terms as the commission's chair.
 In addition, she chaired the Association of Commissions for Women, co-founded Michigan's International Women's Forum, served on the board of the Detroit International Institute, co-convened the Michigan Republican Women's Task Force, and served as the vice-president of the French-American Chamber of Commerce in Detroit.
 She also lectured for the United States State Department's Bureau of Educational and Cultural Affairs.

 Burnett was also a life member of the National Association for the Advancement of Colored People (NAACP) and a co-founder of Women in the House and Senate (WISH).